-The proposal is contrary to the guidelines as set out in the Maidstone Local Plan Policy DM24 Renewable Low Carbon and Energy Schemes for all of the reasons already stated in this opposition.
-In summary - it is good agricultural land; the development would be in conflict with landscape character and existing use; the cumulative impact would be unacceptable; the visual impact on this protected landscape would be adversely affected; there would be an adverse effect on heritage assets and their setting; the noise and disruption generated during the construction phase would be unacceptable; there would be negative impact on the local ecology particularly during construction phase.
+The proposal is contrary to the guidelines as set out in the Maidstone Local Plan Policy DM24 Renewa Low Carbon and Energy Schemes for all of the reasons already stated in this opposition.
+In summary - it good agricultural land; the development would be in conflict with landscape character and existing use; the cumulative impact would be unacceptable; the visual impact on this protected landscape adversely affected; there would be an adverse effect on heritage assets and their setting; the noise a disruption generated during the construction phase would be unacceptable; there would be r impact on the local ecology particularly during construction phase.